buhrmi/buhrmi/README.md

 ## Hi there 👋

-I'm buhrmi, a web developer from Germany.
-Come on over into my [Twitch channel](https://twitch.tv/buhrmitv) to talk about web development, ask questions or troll around.
+I'm buhrmi, a web developer from Germany and this is my [Twitch channel](https://twitch.tv/buhrmitv).

 ## Current projects